 Ramsey Russell: And that’s like microscopic.

-Old School Tactics: Predicting the Right Time for Set.
+Predicting the Right Time for the Set

 What Grandpa used to do is string up oyster shell that went through the cannery, hang it from racks, get that out over the tide, those racks would float, tide would come in, he’d float the racks out, and if he was lucky, you got to be good with a little bit of luck, you’d get the conditions that were right for a big spatfall, you get a big set.